Davidchu11381/carleton-cscomps-dataviz-FW22/README.md

 ___

 ## How to Run

+### Get the data
+Run the file "getData.py" by running "python3 getData.py" in the command line within the project directory.

 ### API
 To run the API for this project, run this in the command line within the project directory, remotely on Olin 312-04: